 What is serum sickness?

 Serum sickness is a self-limited allergic reaction following exposure to foreign proteins.
-This is sometimes called a type III hypersensitivity reaction.
+Serum sickness is sometimes called a type III hypersensitivity reaction.
 The resulting immune complex of the patient's antibodies bound to the foreign protein is deposited in small blood vessels and stimulates the complement cascade and hence an inflammatory reaction.
 It presents with a classic triad:

 - Skin rash